paulhibbitts/test-docsify-this/README.md

 ##### font-size

-Set a custom font size in pixels for your web pages with the optional **font-size** parameter, for example:
+Set a custom font size for your web pages with the optional **font-size** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=16px.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.

 ##### header-weight